 Students gain hands-on experience as they work both in small groups and one-on-one with individual faculty members.
 Students may participate in cutting-edge scientific research by assisting in faculty research laboratories or even publish in top journals and present their results at regional and national scientific meetings.

-Graduates are prepared for entry-level jobs in research, with nonprofit, education and outreach organizations or for other roles in the life sciences.
+Graduates are prepared for entry-level jobs in research, nonprofit, education and outreach organizations and for other roles in the life sciences.
 Graduates are also prepared for related graduate programs.

 All students are required to meet general university admission requirements: